Manuinng/taqc-team2/planning/checkout.md

 Order placement is rejected by the website and the invalid credit card field is highlighted with an error message pointing out the error

+## Test Case 6: Validate form can be submitted without a discount code

+### Objective
+Verify the form can be submitted with the discount field empty

+### Preconditions
+- User is on the checkout page
+- User is logged in
+- User has items in the cart

+### Test Steps
+1. Fill the form with valid data while leaving the discount code field empty
+2. Attempt to submit the form

+### Expected Result

+Order placement is accepted by the website

-## Test Case 6: Validate only logged in users can access the checkout page
+## Test Case 7: Validate only logged in users can access the checkout page

 ### Objective
 Verify the user can't access the checkout page if not logged in